Richmond CenterStage: Current use

-The facility and organization, once known as the Carpenter Center for the Performing Arts, merged with the Virginia Performing Arts Foundation in the early 2000s.
+The facility and organization, once known as the Carpenter Center for the Performing Arts, merged with Richmond Performing Arts Alliance (RPAA) in the early 2000s.
 After a major fundraising and advocacy campaign, and a private-public partnership with the City of Richmond, the Thalhimers Department Store, adjacent to the Carpenter Center, was purchased as part of the strategic plan to create the envisioned performing arts center.
 When construction was complete, the complex was renamed Richmond CenterStage and expanded to include the Altria Theater.

 The center now contains five venues in two distinct locations.
 The Carpenter Theatre, named for the E. Rhodes and Leona B. Carpenter Foundation, is the historic 1,800-seat proscenium theater described above.
-Dorothy Pauley Square, a newer four-story building attached to the Carpenter Theatre, contains three venues: Libby S. Gottwald Playhouse, a 200-seat flexible playhouse; Rhythm Hall, a jazz / cabaret space; and Showcase Gallery, a reception area and gallery for the visual arts.
-The Altria Theater, a 3,600 seat performance hall, is the fifth venue, a mile west of the Carpenter / Dorothy Pauley Square location.
+Dorothy Pauley Square, a newer four-story building attached to the Carpenter Theatre, contains four venues: Libby S. Gottwald Playhouse, a 200-seat flexible playhouse; Bob & Sally Mooney Hall, a jazz / cabaret space; Showcase Gallery, a reception area and gallery for the visual arts; and the Genworth BrightLights Education Center, home to RPAA's BrightLights Education Intitiatives.

-The third and fourth floors of Dorothy Pauley Square contain office space currently occupied by the staffs of CenterStage, Richmond Symphony and Virginia Opera.
-The third floor also contains the Genworth Bright Lights Education Center, classroom and educational space used for CenterStage's and other arts groups' educational programming.
-The Digital Arts Learning Center is a state-of-the-art digital media center within the Bright Lights space.
+The third and fourth floors of Dorothy Pauley Square contain office space currently occupied by the staffs of RPAA, Richmond Symphony and Virginia Opera.
+The third floor also contains the Genworth BrightLights Education Center, classroom and educational space used for RPAA and other arts groups' educational programming.
+The Digital Arts Lab is a state-of-the-art digital media center within the Bright Lights space.